2.10. Lambda

 };

-The rational behind passing lambda by reference is that when delete is called
+The rationale behind passing lambdas by reference is that when delete is called:

 the finalizer is invoked for the capture data

-The lack of a copy or move ensures there are not multiple pointers to a single instance of the captured data floating around.
+The lack of copy or move semantics ensures that multiple pointers to a single instance of captured data cannot exist.